 Click here for images of some fellow endomorphs.

 Endomorphs have a harder time losing weight.
 But that does not mean endomorphs CAN’T lose weight, only that they will have to work harder than the other body types to lose the weight.
 Endomorphs have to train hard and must eat healthily most of the time.
 Endomorphs gain fat quickly when eating the wrong types of foods because their metabolism can be unforgiving.
 They also find it difficult to lose weight through diet alone.
 Understanding your body type matters, because it allows you to understand what you can achieve with diet and exercise healthily.
 For example, if you are an endomorph avoid setting goals to look like a body type your polar opposite – an ectomorph.
 Ectomorphs possesses little fat, little muscle and a small frame, producing a linear, narrow body shape.
 This would be difficult for an endomorph achieve, especially healthily.
 Read more here about how much you can change your body type.

 ENDOMORPH WORKOUT & NUTRITION PLAN

-Along with carefully monitoring their carb and fat intake, the ideal endomorph workout plan should combine an intense cardio regime along with a moderate weight-training program to see maximum results for their efforts.
+Along with carefully monitoring their carb and fat intake, the ideal endomorph workout plan should combine cardio regime along with a moderate weight-training program to see maximum results for their efforts.
 Endomorphs should avoid crash dieting.
 This will only slow down – your already sluggish – metabolism further and make your body cling to its fat reserves harder.

 If you want to tailor your exercise and nutritional program to your body type, Tom Venuto’s take on weight loss is worth investigating.
 Tom’s comprehensive weight loss guide “Burn the Fat, Feed the Muscle” (BFFM for short) tackles body types and allows you to adapt your weight loss program to your body type.